Michigan Center for the Book - Activities

 - Preserving Michigan's Literary Heritage

-The Center works with local groups and the Association of Library Trustees, Advocates, Friends and Foundations (ALTAFF) to fund Literary Landmarks in Michigan.
+The Center works with local groups and the United for Libraries (Association of Library Trustees, Advocates, Friends and Foundations_ Program to fund Literary Landmarks in Michigan.
 The program encourages the preservation of historic literary sites and Michigan's literary heritage.

 The Hackley Public Library and the Center designated Michigan's 7th literary landmark for Verna Aardema on June 12,2012.